rustyscreeps/screeps-game-api/CONTRIBUTING.md

 - imports from `std`
 - imports from external crates
 - imports from the crate root
+- imports from `super::`
-- imports from `self` or `super`.
+- imports from `self::`

-`pub use` statements should all be in one group under any `mod` statements in a file.
+`pub use` statements should be similarly grouped, but should be separate from private `use` as mentioned in [Ordering within a module].

-All imports should use the use [RFC 2128] "nested groups" style.
-There should be one top-level `use` statement for each of `std`, the current root, `self`, `super` and one for each external crate.
+All imports within a newline-separated group should use the use [RFC 2128] "nested groups" style.
+There should be one top-level `use` statement for each of `std`, the crate root, `self`, `super` and one for each external crate.

 In accordance to the `fmt-rfcs`, top-level `use` statements within a group and items within a `use` statement should be alphabetically ordered.